The project aimed to apply Design Thinking methods and tools to solve the problem related to domestic food waste management.

 I used sketches to visualize how our finals service/solution will look and work.
 I worked on the main features for the add on service.
 The main features of the solution link back to the insights that we collected during interviews and an online survey which revealed that customers need Awareness, visibility, and consciousness for grocery shopping.

-KEY FEATURES FOR THE SMART GROCERY PLAN
+DESIGNING FEATURES FOR A SMART GROCERY PLAN

 Awareness.
 Visibility.
 Consciousness.